johannesstroebele91/graphql-library/1_basics/tech-stack.md

+# Explanation

+GraphQL is compatible with a lot of frameworks

+- in the frontend: React, Angular, Vue.js
+- in the backend: Node.js, Express, ...

+# Tech Sack

 1. A GrapQL server needs to be installed on a **Node.js server**

    - where also a e.g. an express app is installed